Gračišće: Geography

-According to the Croatian 2021 census, the whole of Gračišće Municipality has 1311 inhabitants, while the settlement of Gračišće proper has 420 inhabitants.
-The ethnic composition of the Municipality (2011 census) is 78,79% Croats, 19,1% declared themselves as Istrians, Bosnians 0,28% and 0,14% Italians.

 History

 The prehistory of Gračišće and its surroundings is poorly known.
 Due to its advantageous strategic position the area was almost surely settled and also played significant role already during the Bronze and Iron Age.
 There are just few findings located at Perunčevac, Perunovac, Osoje, Funčići, Bazgalji, with ceramics finds, and Salamunišće where a Bronze Age grave was found.
 In the Iron Age, Istria was settled with Illyrian tribes of Histri (west, south and central Istria) and Liburnians (in the eastern part).

 After centuries of armed conflicts, the war between the Roman Empire and Histri tribes (Istria is named after them) ended with the fall of Nesactium in 177 BC.
 From then, Istria was subjected to Roman rule and was incorporated into the Tenth region of Italy), replaced with the Venetia et Histria province at the end of the 3rd century.
 The inner territory of Gračišće remained confined between coastal colonies but did not belong to them.
 After a while it became Imperial property and in the 3rd century it came under control of the revenue officials situated in Colonia Pietas Iulia Pola (present-day Pula).
 The strategic position of Gračišće grew more important during and after the 3rd and 4th century, when the surrounding hills became good defending positions.
 After 476 West Roman Empire fell but after 30 years Justinian I restored the Eastern Roman Empire, and the Byzantine Emperors ruled in Istria until 751.

 In the Early Middle Ages, various 'barbarian' tribes like the Avars and the Lombards invaded Istria but remained only for brief periods, except for the Slavs who moved in from Pannonia and settled mostly in the interior.
 Istria became part of Francia under Charlemagne, whose son Carloman subjugated it in 788.
 From 803 the area was incorporated into the Carolingian march of Friuli and the Kingdom of Italy.